TinaLand/standford_cs224w_project/FINAL_REPORT.md

 | **Sharpe Ratio** | 13.05 |
 | **Max Drawdown** | -99.79% |

 *Note: Portfolio-level metrics are computed during backtesting.
 Detailed results are available in `results/final_metrics.csv`.
 The portfolio history includes periods where portfolio value became negative due to leverage effects in the RL environment, which affects Sharpe Ratio and Max Drawdown calculations.
 The high Sharpe Ratio (13.05) reflects strong recovery from drawdowns, while the Max Drawdown (-99.79%) indicates significant volatility during the backtesting period.
-These metrics should be interpreted in the context of the high cumulative return (304.36%) achieved over the 501-day backtesting period.*
+These metrics should be interpreted in the context of the high cumulative return (304.36%) achieved over the 501-day backtesting period.
+See Section 7.1 for discussion of potential concentration risk and limitations.*

 **Key Insights**: